 In addition to being a liturgical church, St. John’s is a sacramental church.

-We celebrate the sacrament of The Eucharist (or Holy Communion) every week, not just once a month or a few Sundays a year.
-We believe that when we celebrate the Eucharist, we are not merely remembering what Christ said and did at The Last Supper, or memorializing that event.
+We celebrate the sacrament of the Holy Eucharist (or Holy Communion) every week, not just once a month or a few Sundays a year.
+We believe that when we celebrate the Eucharist, we are not merely remembering what Christ said and did at the Last Supper, or memorializing that event.
 When we celebrate the Eucharist, we are participating in the eternal sacrifice of Christ and the Real Presence of the Body and Blood of Christ.

 The Book of Common Prayer

-At St. John’s we worship using the Anglican Book of Common Prayer (1928 American Edition).
+At St. John’s we worship using the Anglican/Episcopal Book of Common Prayer (1928 American Edition).
 If you’re a visitor who’s unfamiliar with the Prayer Book, don’t worry–we’ll help you follow along.
 Or you’re welcome to just sit back and take it all in.
 We’d be happy to answer any questions you have about our liturgy and form of worship after the service is over.
 See video here.